infracost/infracost/contributing/add_new_resource_guide.md

 ### Price search

-We'll use PostgreSQL database and `psql` tool to find the prices for cost components.
-TODO: Add a link to the setup guide for PostgreSQL/GraphQL.
+We'll use the PostgreSQL database and `psql` tool to find the prices for cost components.
+See [this guide](https://github.com/infracost/cloud-pricing-api/blob/master/CONTRIBUTING.md) to set it up locally.

 Connect to `cloud_pricing` database that holds all the prices: